benalexau/PiTang/README.md

 you deploy multiple Tang servers (each with their own key) and configure clients to use any of those servers.

-Alternately you could deploy multiple PiTang servers with the same `tang.img`.
+Alternately you could deploy multiple PiTang servers with the same `/root/tang.img` file.
 This would allow any of those servers to process requests.
 You can then place a reverse proxy server in front (given Tang uses HTTP) or deploy something like `keepalived` to provide a floating, virtual IP address.

 ## Key Rotation